 - 1. To regularly review the policies and procedures of academic departments and of the library that affect faculty with academic rank for renewal of term appointment, for granting of continuing appointment, and for promotion as fully described in Section 220.06 and Chapter 230 of the College Handbook. - 2.
 To conduct a review of Section 220.06 and Chapter 230 of the College handbook at least once every three years, and upon completing any such review to recommend needed changes to the Faculty Senate (or to certify that no changes are currently recommended to the Faculty Senate). - 3.
 To provide assistance to any individual faculty member with academic rank having unresolved problems regarding the departmental, school or sub-school personnel review process or problems deriving from it.
 (See paragraph 220.06, B.3.e of the College Handbook. - 4.
-To conduct an investigation of the review process used during a personnel action of an individual faculty member if formally requested by that individual.
+To conduct an investigation of the review process used during a personnel action of an individual faculty member if formally requested by that individual. - a.

-a.
 The faculty member requesting the review should submit all pertinent materials related to the review to the chair of the Academic Faculty Affairs Committee.
-The individual need not submit his or her portfolio of supporting documents to the Academic Faculty Affairs Committee, since this material typically would not be reviewed, unless there appeared to have been violations directly involving the evaluation of these materials.
+The individual need not submit his or her portfolio of supporting documents to the Academic Faculty Affairs

+Committee, since this material typically would not be reviewed, unless there appeared to have been violations directly involving the evaluation of these materials.
 It is important to note that disagreements between the candidate and reviewers regarding the weighting of materials do not in and of themselves represent procedural violations.
 The Academic Faculty Affairs Committee should avoid making judgments regarding subjective evaluations by the reviewers.

-b.
+- b.
 The Academic Faculty Affairs Committee may request additional materials from the individual requesting assistance.
 If appropriate, the Academic Faculty Affairs Committee also may interview members of personnel committees involved in the process, as well as the department chair and dean, or for librarians, the supervisor, director of libraries and the associate provost for information resources.
-However, cooperation by these individuals is strictly voluntary.
+However, cooperation by these individuals is strictly voluntary. - c.

-c.
 The investigation may be conducted by the Academic Faculty Affairs Committee as a whole, or by a review sub-committee consisting of at least three members of the Academic Faculty Affairs Committee appointed by the chair of the Academic Faculty Affairs Committee.
-If a sub-committee is appointed, the chair of the Academic Faculty Affairs Committee should serve on the sub-committee, and all members of the sub-committee should have tenure whenever possible.
+If a sub-committee is appointed, the chair of the Academic Faculty Affairs Committee should serve on the sub-committee, and all members of the sub-committee should have tenure whenever possible. - d.

-d.
 A letter reporting the committee's conclusions will be issued to the individual and to the assistant vice president for human resources.
-This letter should include a description of the process used during the investigation and detailed descriptions of any violations of policies described in the Departmental Personnel Policies, the College Handbook, the SUNY Board of Trustees policies, or the UUP agreement that may have occurred.
+This letter should include a description of the process used during the investigation and detailed descriptions of any violations of policies described in the Departmental Personnel Policies, the College Handbook, the SUNY Board of Trustees policies, or the UUP agreement that may have occurred. - 5.
+Except for the four duties specified above, all other faculty matters to be considered by the committee will be designated to it in writing by the Faculty Senate Steering Committee.
+This includes recommendations by departmental, school or sub-school personnel committees, administrators or individuals.